apache/arrow/docs/source/format/StatisticsSchema.rst

 Apache Parquet C++ implementation can read an Apache Parquet file as Apache Arrow data and the Apache Parquet file may have statistics.

-We standardize how to represent statistics as an Apache Arrow array for easy to exchange.
+We standardize the representation of statistics as an Apache Arrow array for ease of exchange.

 Use case
 --------